The Penn State Health Children’s Hospital Approach to Pediatric Digestive Health

 Research and Clinical Trials That Move Treatment Forward

-Penn State Health includes Penn State Children’s Hospital.
+Penn State Health includes Penn State Health Children’s Hospital.
 In partnership with colleagues at Penn State College of Medicine, members of Pediatric Digestive Diseases and Gastroenterology at the Children’s Hospital participate in clinical research for pediatric IBD and feeding problems.
 Through these studies, they hope to improve the understanding and treatment of these conditions, which in turn benefits children’s quality of life.
 Search our active clinical trials.

 - Abdominal pain